geoserver/geoserver/doc/en/user/source/data/cascaded/wmts.rst

      - If the WMTS requires a custom HTTP header, the header name.
    * - :guilabel:`HTTP header value`
      - If the WMTS requires a custom HTTP header, the header value.
+   * - :guilabel:`AuthKey/API key`
+     - If the WMTS requires an Authentication key in the querystring, provide a key=value pair.
    * - :guilabel:`Max concurrent connections`
      - The maximum number of persistent connections to keep for this WMTS.